-In the heyday of Obama’s presidency, when my construction business imploded, we moved a couple hundred miles from our home near Seattle to the Eastern side of the state.
+In the heyday of Obama’s presidency, when my construction business imploded, my family moved a couple hundred miles from our home near Seattle to the Eastern side of the state.
 In Seattle, we got lost in 3,500 square-feet of two-storied 1950s cozy and we were giving it up.
 It vexed me to leave this wonder.
-I know it’s hard to believe when all you can find these days is primed fiberboard at Home Depot, but the siding and roofing, unbelievably, were original.
+I know it’s hard to believe when all you can find these days is primed fiberboard at Home Depot, but the siding and roofing were original.
 The gal who built the house, now an eighty-year-old waif living up the road, said the shakes for the roof were hewn from Western Red Cedar felled on the lot and hand-split by her sons.
 Some still showed a two-inch butt.
-I met the sons after we moved in, and, sure enough, they agreed they spent an entire summer as teenagers splitting that darned cedar and bathing in its smoky aroma.
+I met the sons after we moved in, and, sure enough, they agreed they spent an entire summer as teenagers splitting cedar and bathing in its smoky aroma.
 I remember doing the same thing when we built our house on Fife Heights.
 Even at six years old, it gave a strange satisfaction seeing how cedar split down perfect lines with just the tap of a hatchet.

-But the most fun, they said?
+But the most fun, these guys said?
 A salmon stream meandered comfortably through the front acre, shaded by douglas firs and blueberry bushes big enough to hide a car behind.
 When the salmon spawned, the boys would meet up with the neighbor kids and point to the biggest salmon.